kabirdhillon7/Flix/README.md

 # Flix
 Flix is an iOS app that allows users to browse movies from [The Movie Database API](http://docs.themoviedb.apiary.io/#).
+Flix is designed using the Model-View-ViewModel (MVVM) pattern, which separates the app's data model, user interface, and business logic into distinct components.

 ## Table of Contents